MicrosoftDocs/powerapps-docs/powerapps-docs/cards/make-a-card/designer-overview.md

 The property pane is used to change up specific properties for an element.
 Each type of element has its own property pane, including the card itself.
 For most of the drag-and-drop elements, you'll be able to specify things like:

-- **Name**: the variable name of that element, able to reference in a Power Fx formula
+- **Name**: the variable name associated with that element, which you can reference in a Power Fx formula
 - **Label**/**Text**: any text the user will see when they load in the card
 - **Default value**: the initial value of a field
 - **Initially visible**: choose if the element will be visible on load

-Visual elements for certain elements can also be edited.
-For example, you can customize the **Font**, **Color**, **Spacing** and more for text labels and input.
+Certain elements have visual aspects that you can modify.
+For text labels and input controls, for example, you can customize font, color, spacing, and more.

-Each property pane also contains Advanced features, which allow you to specify things like:
+Each property pane also contains advanced features, which allow you to specify things like:

 - **Repeat for every**: provide a trigger for if/when an element should be repeated
 - **Show when**: provide a trigger to show the element